Dušan Borković: Political career

-Borković received the eleventh position on the Serbian Progressive Party's Aleksandar Vučić – Serbia Is Winning electoral list in the 2016 Serbian parliamentary election.
-Borković is not himself a member of the party but ran as an aligned independent.
+Borković was a member of the National Assembly of Serbia from 2016 to 2020.
+He received the eleventh position on the Serbian Progressive Party's Aleksandar Vučić – Serbia Is Winning electoral list in the 2016 Serbian parliamentary election.
+(Borković was not himself a member of the party but ran as an aligned independent.)
 The list won a landslide victory with 131 out of 250 parliamentary mandates, and Borković was sworn in as a legislator on 3 June 2016.
-He was a deputy member of the parliamentary committee on spatial planning, transport, infrastructure, and telecommunications and the committee on education, science, technological development, and the information society.
+In the assembly, he was a deputy member of the parliamentary committee on spatial planning, transport, infrastructure, and telecommunications and the committee on education, science, technological development, and the information society.
 He did not seek re-election in 2020.